Detroit Partnership: Castellammarese War

 After the death of Gaspar Milazzo a war ignited within the Detroit Mafia and at the same time the Castellammarese War in New York had officially begun.
 During this time in Detroit Chester La Mare, with the support of powerful New York boss Joe Masseria was recognized as the new Detroit Mafia boss.

 La Mare went into hiding while more than a dozen Mafia members were killed in Detroit during the Eastside gang/Westside gang war that lasted roughly a year.
 In February 1931, La Mare was having a meal with his bodyguards, Joe Amico and Elmer Macklin, when he was murdered.
 While Amico spoke to La Mare, Macklin rose to wash some dishes and subsequently shot his boss in the back.
-Both Amico and Macklin had a murky history with previous their previous operations, being described as "not too well trusted even by the gangland [they] served."
+Both Amico and Macklin had a murky history with their previous operations, being described as "not too well trusted even by the gangland [they] served."
 La Mare's wife was not present at the time of the murder, as she was driving one of her husband's associates back to his home in Detroit.
 Some theorized that Mrs. La Mare was informed of or even involved in her husband's murder, given the unique circumstances of her absence that night.
 Eventually, these rumors dissipated.
 Betrayed by his own men in his home, La Mare and his authority were swiftly put to an end.
 The death of La Mare in early 1931 and other Mafia leaders later on, such as Joe Tocco, led to the remaining Detroit Mafia leaders uniting under one group and leadership: that of the reigning Eastside gang leaders, Angelo Meli, "Black" Bill Tocco and Joe Uno Zerilli.